Tell us something about both of your backgrounds in music and the name of your band…

 We also work with artists and release them on the label.
-Currently, we have world class saxophonist and woodwind player, Javier Vercher, who just released his duo album ‘Filantropia’ with Jorge Rossy.
-We also have Ales Cesarini featuring Payoh Soul Rebel who recently released ‘Nyabinghi’ on Supertone Records.
+Currently, we have world class saxophonist and woodwind player, Javier Vercher, who released his duo album ‘Filantropia’ with Jorge Rossy.
+We also have Ales Cesarini featuring Payoh Soul Rebel who released ‘Nyabinghi’ on Supertone Records.

 Well, it’s a blues album with a feel centered around the mid/late 60s British Blues Explosion.
 This wasn’t intentional and happened organically as the recording techniques and sounds, with which we wanted to paint, pushed the record in that direction.

 We also wanted to keep the album constrained to a four piece, without additional instrumentation so it could be reproduced live.

 The lyrics also depart from the ‘Blues’ norm and are written about people and situations we saw during the course of early 2016.